Garlic Naan Bread

 • Mix the salt with the flour in a large bowl.
 Add the yeast mixture.

 • Knead till smooth for about 4-5 minutes.
+Add a little extra flour if it's too sticky.

 • Place into oiled bowl and cover.
 Leave to rise for 1 hour.